inarvos/Orient_Rods_UK_website/README.md

 Key Features

-- Product Listings: Detailed pages for each product, including descriptions, images, and pricing information.
+- Product Listings: Detailed pages for each product, including descriptions, images, and pricing information;
-- User-Friendly Design: The website layout is designed to be easy to navigate, with clear menus and accessible information.
+- User-Friendly Design: The website layout is designed to be easy to navigate, with clear menus and accessible information;
-- Responsive Layout: Ensures that the site looks good and functions well on both desktop and mobile devices.
+- Responsive Layout: Ensures that the site looks good and functions well on both desktop and mobile devices;
-- Contact Information: Easy-to-find contact details and a contact form for customer inquiries.
+- Contact Information: Easy-to-find contact details and a contact form for customer inquiries;
 - SEO-Friendly: Basic SEO optimizations to help improve search engine rankings and visibility.